drewmarin/AWSSCD02/logging.md

 - Supports sources such as xml, json  as well as from aws sources such as cloud trail, elb and flow logs
 - Essentially works as a parsing engine
 - No infrastructure needed
+- good for data that doesn't need transformation

 ## Amazon Security Lake